pganssle-talks/pytexas-2020-upstream-bugs/_posts/0000-04-05-monkey-patching.md

 - Action at a distance.
 - No one else is expecting you to do this.
-- No way to make this thread-safe.
+- Often tightly coupled to implementation details.

+Notes:

+S: 1m
+T: 15:50

 --